 Terrorists are very likely to try and carry out attacks in Pakistan.
 The biggest threat comes from Tehrik-e Taleban Pakistan, which is an umbrella organization of groups based in the Federally Administered Tribal Areas.
 TTP carry out attacks throughout Pakistan, and the attacks are usually carried out using Improvised Explosive Devices (IEDs), including suicide attacks.

 There are scammers in Pakistan trying to take advantage of tourists, and the situation with scams is similar as in any other country.
 Be wary when handling money and of anyone trying to distract you.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 Women shouldn't let their guard down in Pakistan.
 This isn't a safe country for anyone to be alone in, and this applies to women too.
 Apply all precaution measures at all times and avoid dark and empty streets and locations.

 So...
 How Safe Is Pakistan Really?

-- Weather - Weather in Pakistan can be divided into three seasons: winter, that lasts from November to March, which is warm and affected by sea breezes on the coast, summer that lasts from April to July, with extreme temperatures and the monsoon season that lasts from July to September, with plenty of precipitation up on the hills.
+Weather in Pakistan can be divided into three seasons: winter, that lasts from November to March, which is warm and affected by sea breezes on the coast, summer that lasts from April to July, with extreme temperatures and the monsoon season that lasts from July to September, with plenty of precipitation upon the hills.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Pakistan, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Pakistan, because it would cover not only medical problems but also theft and loss of valuables.